Vacation Pay in Alberta — Quick Answer

 If you use this method, the employee is still entitled to take their 2 weeks (or 3 weeks) of unpaid vacation time once eligible — they just don't receive additional pay during that time.

-3. Pay vacation pay annually on a fixed date
+3. Pay vacation pay at least once a month

 On termination

-All accrued vacation pay must be paid within 10 consecutive days after the end of the pay period in which the employment ended.
-This applies regardless of who initiated the termination.
+All accrued vacation pay must be paid within 10 consecutive days after the end of the pay period in which the termination occurred, or 31 consecutive days after the last day of employment — whichever applies.
+This deadline holds regardless of who initiated the termination.
+See the Alberta vacation pay rules for details.

 Common Vacation Pay Mistakes in Alberta

 1. Forgetting the 5-year step-up.
 Set HRIS reminders for the anniversary date.
-2. Not paying vacation pay on overtime.
-Overtime is wages and is vacationable.
-3. Bundling vacation pay into salary without documentation.
+2. Including overtime pay in the calculation.
+Overtime is explicitly excluded from vacationable wages under the Alberta Employment Standards Code.
+3. Including stat holiday pay in the calculation.
+General holiday pay is also excluded.
+4. Bundling vacation pay into salary without documentation.
 Must be a separate line item on the pay statement.
-4. Late termination payment.
-The 10-day deadline is firm.
-5. Skipping vacation pay on commissions.
-Commissions earned are wages.
-6. Treating tips as vacationable.
+5. Late termination payment.
+Final vacation pay is due within 10 consecutive days after the end of the pay period in which termination occurred, or 31 consecutive days after the last day of employment — whichever applies.
+The deadline is firm.
+6. Skipping vacation pay on commissions.
+Commissions earned are wages and are vacationable.
+7. Treating tips as vacationable.
 They are NOT in Alberta.

 Special Situations